Check out the latest CTE Events in our Career and Technical Education Newsletter!

-Career Technical Education (CTE) is an education pathway that provides students with the academic, technical, and real world knowledge, skills and experience they need to be prepared for a variety of career options.
+The Career and Technical Education (CTE) program at Sylacauga City Schools is an education pathway that provides students with the academic, technical, and real world knowledge, skills and experience they need to be prepared for a variety of career options.
 CTE gives students training and skills in many different types of careers in high growth industries such as science and technology, healthcare, and business management.
 CTE programs are personalized, hands-on, and let students explore different career fields.
-CTE is part of the middle school and high school experience, and prepares students for the full range of post-secondary opportunities, including college and careers.
+CTE programs offered at Sylacauga High School and Nichol-Lawson Middle School prepare students for the full range of post-secondary opportunities, including college and careers.

 CTE Helps Students Prepare for the Real World